Preparing for Classics at University: Reading, Personal Statement, Oxbridge Interview Questions

 3) U2’s approach for regular Classics application sessions: The main focus of tutorial sessions will be to explore material that can be discussed in the personal statement and at interview - this may sometimes stretch from A-Level standard to First Year Undergraduate.
 Tutors ensure each student refines their interests within Classics and is exposed to a range of approaches and new concepts, guiding students in their reading and wider subject exploration.
 Together, we build a case for the student, solidifying the stance and direction they will take during interview and honing skills for the admissions test if applicable.

 Frequency of sessions can be decided between student and tutor.
 Students can take either ad hoc sessions, or we structure a full programme for preparation, which may include further co-curricular opportunities such as our research projects, and Oxbridge mock interview days.
 Honing the skills necessary to succeed for Oxbridge ideally requires long-term preparation and mentoring presents a wonderful opportunity to learn from some of the very best Oxbridge has produced.
-We also provide GCSE, A-Level or IB support if needed.
+We also provide GCSE, A-Level or IB Greek and Latin support if needed.

 Sessions from £75/h + VAT.